-The Node, Edge, and Arc Routing Problem (NEARP) is defined on a connected multi-graph G = (N, E, A), where N is the set of nodes, E is the set of undirected edges, and A is the set of directed arcs.
-Let c_e denote the non-negative traversal cost for $e \in E \cup A$, also known as deadheading cost, i.e., the cost for traversing the edge/arc without servicing it.
+The Node, Edge, and Arc Routing Problem (NEARP) is defined on a connected multi-graph G=(N,E,A), where N is the set of nodes, E is the set of undirected edges, and A is the set of directed arcs.
+Let $c_e$ denote the non-negative traversal cost for $e \in E \cup A$ , also known as deadheading cost, i.e., the cost for traversing the edge/arc without servicing it.
 The traversal cost is zero for nodes.
-Let $N_R \subseteq N$ be the set of required nodes, and let q_i denote the demand and p_i the servicing cost of node $i \in N_R$.
-Similarly, let E_R and A_R be the set of required edges and arcs, respectively, and let q_e and p_e denote the demand and processing cost of $e \in E_R \cup A_R$.
+Let $N_R \subseteq N$ be the set of required nodes, and let $q_i$ denote the demand and $p_i$ the processing cost of node $i \in N_R$ .
+Similarly, let $E_R$ and $A_R$ be the set of required edges and arcs, respectively, and let $q_e$ and $p_e$ denote the demand and processing cost of $e \in E_R \cup A_R$ , respectively.
 The processing cost is the total cost that accrues when the required edge or arc is serviced.
 It is the sum of the traversal and servicing costs.
-To follow the convention of [31], we include in the reported results the traversal cost, but not the servicing cost for required arcs and edges.
+To follow the convention of [34], we only report the total traversal cost of a solution.

-A fleet of identical vehicles each with capacity Q is initially located in a special depot node, denoted node 1.
+A fleet of identical vehicles each with capacity Q is initially located in a special depot node, here denoted node 1.
 It is assumed that the size of the fleet is unbounded.

-The goal is to identify a number of tours for the vehicles such that 1) every node $i \in N_R$, every edge $e \in E_R$, and every arc $e \in A_R$ is serviced by exactly one vehicle, 2) the sum of demands serviced by each vehicle does not exceed Q, and 3) the total cost of the tours is minimized.
+The goal is to identify a number of tours for the vehicles such that 1) every node $i \in N_R$ , every edge $e \in E_R$ , and every arc $e \in A_R$ is serviced by exactly one vehicle, 2) the sum of demands serviced by each vehicle does not exceed Q, and 3) the total cost of the tours is minimized.

-As mentioned above, the total servicing cost for all feasible solutions to a given NEARP is constant.
+The total servicing cost for any feasible solution to a given NEARP is constant.
 Hence, we do not need to consider servicing costs in our lower bound procedure.
-Also, the convention for reporting results on the CBMix benchmark is such that the constant sum of processing costs has been subtracted.
-We introduce it here to be compatible with Prins and Bouchenoua, and to prepare for extensions to the NEARP with temporal constraints.
-Moreover, heuristics2, may use processing costs.
+Also, the convention for reporting results on the CBMix benchmark is such that the constant sum of servicing costs has been subtracted.
+We introduce the concepts of servicing and processing cost here to be compatible with Prins and Bouchenoua, and to prepare for extensions to the NEARP with temporal constraints.
+Moreover, some heuristics, such as greedy construction heuristics, may use servicing costs.